2012 Washington State Senate election

 The 2012 Washington State Senate elections took place on November 6, 2012.
 Twenty-five of Washington's forty-nine state senators were elected.
 Each state legislative district has one senator elected to a four-year term, but state senate elections alternate so that about half of the senators are elected in presidential election years (e.g., 2008, 2012) and the other half are elected in non-presidential even numbered election years (e.g., 2010, 2014).
 A top two primary election on August 7, 2012 determined which candidates appear on the November ballot.
 Candidates were allowed to self-declare a party preference.

 25 seats were regularly scheduled to be up this cycle, along with 1 additional seat holding a special election to fill an unexpired term: the 46th district, held by appointed Senator David Frockt, whose former incumbent Scott White vacated the seat.

 Democrats gained the 5th district seat and Republicans gained the 10th and 25th district seats for a net gain of one seat for the Republicans.
 While the Democratic Party won a majority of the seats in the election, two Democratic senators joined the Republicans to form the Majority Coalition Caucus on December 10, 2012, giving Republicans an effective majority of seats.

 Overview

 Composition

 On December 10, 2012, two Democratic Senators joined in a coalition with the Republican Caucus to form a conservative majority, called the "Majority Coalition Caucus".

+Predictions

 Seats up for election

 Results as reported by the Secretary of State: